Enquire Today

 • Communications technician working on a mine site, aged 35, lost their licence due to a high range drink driving offence.
 Applicant had shown remorse for this one-off offence and was able to keep employment due to successful application.

-• Site supervisor on construction site, aged 55, lost their licence due to very high-range drink driving offence.
+• Site supervisor on construction site, aged 55, lost their licence due to a very high-range drink driving offence.
 Strong motivation to change drinking habits and close family support assisted this client with their successful application.

 • Retail manager, aged 28, lost licence due to a mid-range drink driving offence.
 The court was satisfied that all criteria had been met and evidenced.
-Client very happy to be back at work with only minimal disruption to their working life.
+Client is very happy to be back at work with only minimal disruption to their working life.